jnozzi/cocoadev.com/markdown/OtherBooks.md

 0201184621

 ***Description:**
-This is a companion to the above book, but stands by itself quite well if you know any General/SmallTalk.
+This is a companion to the above book, but stands by itself quite well if you know any SmallTalk.
 If you're doing Objective-C Cocoa development, the similarities between the two languages will mean that this book is possibly more useful than the original.
 I personally find myself using this as much if not more than the original Gang Of Four book, especially whilst doing Cocoa stuff, but then I grok Smalltalk.

 This is maybe not a 'must buy', but is definitely worth getting on permanent loan from the library.

-General/TufTy
+TufTy

 ***Amazon Link:**
 http://www.amazon.com/exec/obidos/ISBN=0201184621